The Best Pico and Portable Projectors in Canada

 Pico projectors on the other hand are less worth it.
 Due to the weaknesses and limitations of these much more smaller units, unless you have a particular need in mind (like the aforementioned cookie decorating), these units are not yet strong enough to compete with other forms of media viewing.

-The Best DSLR Cameras in Canada
+The Best Security Camera in Canada